Hanover, New Hampshire: Geography

 According to the United States Census Bureau, the town has a total area of 129.9 sqkm, of which 127.0 sqkm are land and 2.9 sqkm are water, comprising 2.21% of the town.
 The primary settlement in Hanover, where over 75% of the town's population resides, is in the southwestern corner of the town and is defined as the Hanover census-designated place (CDP).
 It contains the areas around Dartmouth College and the intersections of New Hampshire Routes 10, 10A, and 120.
 The CDP has a total area of 5.0 sqmi, of which 4.6 sqmi are land and 0.4 sqmi are water.

-Hanover borders the towns of Lyme, Canaan, and Enfield, New Hampshire; Norwich, Vermont; and the city of Lebanon, New Hampshire.
+Hanover borders the towns of Lyme, Canaan, and Enfield in New Hampshire; the town of Norwich, Vermont; and the city of Lebanon, New Hampshire.
 Inside the limits of Hanover are the small rural villages of Etna and Hanover Center.

 The highest point in Hanover is the north peak of Moose Mountain, at 2313 ft above sea level.
 Hanover lies fully within the Connecticut River watershed.

 There are a number of trails and nature preserves in Hanover, and the majority of these trails are suitable for snowshoes and cross-country skis.
 The Velvet Rocks Trail, located on the Appalachian Trail, has a number of rock climbing and bouldering spots.